danielgalbraith/DepTrain/README.md

 Optional arguments for number of iterations e.g. [-n 30] and output directory [-o /path/to/dir].
 Visualizes dependency parse of test paragraph using displaCy, by default port 5000 (localhost:5000 in browser).

-Repo contains source texts parsed by Stanford CoreNLP in .conllu format.
+Repo contains source texts parsed by Stanford CoreNLP in .conllu format, but training and test data already included in train.py.

 Requires spaCy 2.0+ and Python 3.0+.